hanshuting/graph_ensemble/README.md

    ```
    `ens_nodes` is a cell vector where each cell contains the ensemble neurons found for each stimuli.
    Each such stimuli cell contains a further cell vector where each cell contains the ensemble neurons found for each offset frame of the `time_span` window.

+Another script, `scripts/core/find_temporal_crf_core.m`, can also be used to find ensemble neurons and plot some features, including spatial arrangement if coordinates are provided.

 ## References
 * [This paper - to be cited]